Student Health Services

 Certified Travel Clinic: Vaccines and Prophylactic Medications

-Student Health Services hours are Monday and Thursday 8:30am to 7:00pm, Tuesday and Wednesday 8:30am to 4:30pm, and Friday 8:30 am to 4:00 pm.
+Student Health Services hours are Monday, Tuesday, Wednesday and Thursday 8:30am to 4:30pm, and Friday 8:30 am to 4:00 pm.
+Late hours are available on Tuesday and Thursday on an individual basis.
 SHS operates by appointment only.
-Appointments can be scheduled through Patient Portal (found on the My Arcadia homepage).
+Appointments can be scheduled through Patient Portal (found on the My Arcadia homepage) or by calling 215-572-2966.
 SHS is closed for lunch daily at 11:45-12:30.
-Physicians’ hours are Physicians’ hours are available one day a week.
+Physicians’ hours are available one day a week.

 Confidentiality: Strict confidentiality will be maintained in all health matters.
 No information will be released without student consent (this includes parents).